michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0073.md

 - adj: lacking strength
 - adj: lacking bodily or muscular strength or vitality
 ### Family
-feeble: enfeeble, feebleness, feebler, feeblest, feebly+;enfeeble: enfeebled, enfeeblement, enfeebles, enfeebling;feebleness: feeblenesses
+- feeble: enfeeble, feebleness, feebler, feeblest, feebly+
+- enfeeble: enfeebled, enfeeblement, enfeebles, enfeebling
+- feebleness: feeblenesses
 ### Examples
 - We humans are born in a feeble state, very much needing our parents to help us survive.
 - Mr. Gentiloni confirmed that his government will, like his predecessor’s, push for pro-growth policies in Europe to support Italy’s feeble economic recovery.